Necktie: 1920s–1945

 After the First World War, hand-painted ties became an accepted form of decoration in the US.
 The widths of some of these ties went up to 4+1/2 in.
 These loud, flamboyant ties – popularly paired with counter-culture over-sized zoot suits of hipsters in the jazz and bebop periods – and these sold very well through to the 1950s.

 In 1922, a New York tie maker, Jesse Langsdorf, came up with a revolutionary method of cutting the fabric on the bias and sewing it in three segments.
 This technique greatly improved elasticity and facilitated the fabric's return to its original shape.
 It allowed the tie to evenly fall from the knot without twisting.
-Since then, the "Langsdorf" tie has been the standard form, due to being much easier to care for and giving less trouble in tying neatly.
+Since then, the "Langsdorf" tie has been the standard due to its much easier care and neat tying.
 Yet another development during that time was the method used to secure the lining and interlining once the tie had been folded into shape.